DrylandEcology/rSOILWAT2/README.md

 ## Considerations

-We haven’t really published the code yet nor prepared it for sharing (though through our use of github made it openly accessible), it is actively and gradually being developed by the Lauenroth lab and affiliates, and there is no manual either - we cannot give you individual support in setting up and running the model except if we agreed on a collaboration or similar agreement.
+We haven't really published the code yet nor prepared it for sharing (though through our use of github made it openly accessible), it is actively and gradually being developed by the Lauenroth lab and affiliates, and there is no manual either - we cannot give you individual support in setting up and running the model except if we agreed on a collaboration or similar agreement.

 Not every part of the code has been extensively tested or is in a stable state.
 Similarly, not every combination of model inputs and options has been evaluated in depth and there is not guarantee for anything to work.
 The code comes with no warranty and no guarantees, expressed or implied, as to suitability, completeness, accuracy, and whatever other claim you would like to make.

 There is no graphical user interface, help pages and available documentation may be out of date, and you will need to write your own tools to analyse outputs.

 Note, the branch 'master' is deployable and is released with version numbers.

 If you make use of this model, please cite appropriate references, and we would like to hear about your particular study (especially a copy of any published paper).

 Some recent references

 * Bradford, J. B., D. R. Schlaepfer, and W. K. Lauenroth.
 2014.
 Ecohydrology of adjacent sagebrush and lodgepole pine ecosystems: The consequences of climate change and disturbance.
 Ecosystems 17:590-605.
 * Palmquist, K.A., Schlaepfer, D.R., Bradford, J.B., and Lauenroth, W.K.
 2016.
   Mid-latitude shrub steppe plant communities: climate change consequences for soil water resources.
 Ecology 97:2342–2354.
 * Schlaepfer, D. R., W. K. Lauenroth, and J. B. Bradford.
 2012.
 Ecohydrological niche of sagebrush ecosystems.
 Ecohydrology 5:453-466.

 Original references

 * Parton, W.J.
 (1978).
 Abiotic section of ELM.
 In: Grassland simulation model (ed.
 Innis, G.S.).
 Springer New York, NY, pp. 31-53.
 * Sala, O.E., Lauenroth, W.K. & Parton, W.J.
 (1992).
-Long-term soil-water dynamics in the
+Long-term soil-water
-  shortgrass steppe.
+  dynamics in the shortgrass steppe.
 Ecology, 73, 1175-1181.